 This guide will explain how to set up Slack to receive Access Request messages from Teleport.
 Teleport's Slack integration notifies individuals and channels of Access Requests.
-Users can then approve and deny Access Requests from within Slack, making it easier to implement security best practices without compromising productivity.
+Users are then directed to log in to the Teleport cluster where they can approve and deny Access Requests, making it easier to implement security best practices without compromising productivity.

 Here is an example of sending an Access Request via Teleport's Slack plugin: